afnanshihab/reading-note/objects.md

 ![](https://www3.ntu.edu.sg/home/ehchua/programming/webprogramming/images/JS_DOMExample.png)

-``` // Create a new element and store it in a variable.

 If you add HTML to a page using innerHTML (or several jQuery methods), you need to be aware of Cross-Site Scripting Attacks or XSS; otherwise, an attacker could gain access to your users’ accounts.
 Make sure that your users can only input characters they need to use and limit where this content will be shown on the page.

+``` // Create a new element and store it in a variable.

+## Understanding The Problem Domain Is The Hardest Part Of Programming
+reason : because you can’t really see what you are trying to build very clearly.

+Programming is easy if you understand the problem domain You can often make the problem domain easier by cutting out cases and narrowing your focus to a particular part of the problem,The other choice is to become better at understanding problem domains.

+It is much more expensive and time consuming to do things over than it is to do them right the first time.